 (The 60-Day Rule)

-The check is mailed to YOU.
-You deposit it into your bank account and must re-deposit it into the new IRA within 60 days.
+The check is mailed directly to the account holder.
+The funds must be deposited into a personal bank account and subsequently re-deposited into the new IRA within exactly 60 days.

 Result: Risk of 20% Tax Withholding.